Decidability of theories of modules over tubular algebras: Introduction

 \begin{conjecture*}\cite{PreBk} Let $R$ be a finite-dimensional algebra over a suitably recursive field.
 The theory of $R$-modules is decidable if and only if $R$ is of tame representation type. \end{conjecture*}

-Canonical algebras of tubular type are finite-dimensional non-domestic tame algebras of linear growth.
+Tubular algebras are finite-dimensional non-domestic tame algebras of linear growth (see \cite[3.6]{Skopolgrowth} where tubular algebras are referred to as Ringel algebras).
 These are the first examples of non-domestic algebras which have been shown to have decidable theory of modules.

-A finite-dimensional $k$-algebra is of tame representation type if for each dimension $d$, almost all $d$-dimensional modules are in $\mu(d)\in\N$ many $1$-parameter families.
+A finite-dimensional $k$-algebra is of tame representation type if for each dimension $d$, almost all $d$-dimensional modules are in $\mu(d)\in\N$ many $1$-parameter families (for a precise definition see \cite[3.3]{ss3}).
 An algebra is of domestic representation type if there is a finite bound on $\mu(d)$.
 So, the module categories of non-domestic algebras are significantly more complex than those of domestic representation type.
+A finite-dimensional $k$-algebra $R$ is of wild representation type if there is an exact $k$-linear functor $F:\text{fin}\text{-}k\langle x,y\rangle\rightarrow \mod\text{-}R$ which preserves indecomposability and reflects isomorphism type, where $\text{fin}\text{-}k\langle x,y\rangle$ denotes that category of finite-dimensional right modules over the free $k$-algebra in two non-commuting variables.
+Drozd, \cite{Drozd}, showed that all finite-dimensional algebras over algebraically closed fields are either wild or tame and not both.

 \